pitch7900/MusicMigrator/README.md

-# iTunes2Deezer
+# Music Migrator
-Read an xml plist from iTunes and convert playlist (at your convenience) into a Deezer Playlist.
+Allow the migration of playlist between
+- iTunes Plist XML file
+- Spotify
+- Deezer

 You need an account on Deezer API for developpers https://developers.deezer.com/ and create an app. https://developers.deezer.com/myapps

 You'll also need an account on Spotify WebAPI developpeur page.
 See : https://developer.spotify.com/web-api Following URL should be filled in the App declaration :